-Global Outreach Mission is a faith mission.
-As representatives of the mission to Congo, we expect you to raise your own financial and prayer support, in faith, trusting God to provide.
+HELP is a faith-based ministry.
+As representatives of the ministry in Congo, you will be expected to raise your own financial and prayer support, in faith, trusting God to provide.
 Very often your home church, and your own circle of family and friends will be happy to help with your expenses, if you let them know what you are doing and why.
-We encourage you to share from your heart in formal and informal presentations, prayer letters, and e-mail prayer updates.
+We encourage you to share from your heart in formal and informal presentations, prayer letters, and e-mail updates.